vhoyer/awesome-online-party-games/README.md

 # awesome-online-party-games
 You know, when you just wanna have fun with your peers through the internet.
+After some time I came across this other repo: https://github.com/MatMoore/online-board-games-and-party-games.

 ## Browser games